github/docs/content/code-security/dependabot/working-with-dependabot/guidance-for-the-configuration-of-private-registries-for-dependabot.md

 {% endraw %}

-Aternatively you can add the private registry URL to an existing `.npmrc` file using the following command.
+Alternatively you can add the private registry URL to an existing `.npmrc` file using the following command.

 {% raw %}